 By default, the Reliable ITopic uses a shared thread pool.
-If you need better isolation, you can configure a custom executor on the ReliableTopicConfig.
+If you need a better isolation, you can configure a custom executor on the ReliableTopicConfig.

 Because the reads on a Ringbuffer are not destructive, batching is easy to apply.
 ITopic uses read batching and reads ten items at a time (if available) by default.
+See Reading Batched Items for more information.

-7.9.2.
+7.9.1.
 Slow Consumers